S-Kuchta/quiz/README.md

 ### Constraints

-  - Question can have max 5 answers
+  - A question can have a maximum of 5 answers; otherwise, any additional answers will not be shown.